The 15 Best Croissants In Melbourne

 Q Le Baker

-This charming French bakery is simply a must-see.
-It’s serving window looks onto the outdoor seating (and eating) area at one end of the famous Prahran Market.
-It’s the perfect spot to refuel with a good coffee, a divinely chewy sourdough baguette sandwich and a gloriously flaky Chocolatine Croissant.
+This charming French Bakery is simply a must-see.
+It’s a simple serving window looks onto the outdoor seating (and eating) area at one end of the famous Prahran Market.
+But don’t let it’s modest appearance fool you.
+It’s the perfect spot to refuel with a good Coffee, a divinely chewy Sourdough Baguette Sandwich and a gloriously flaky Chocolatine Croissant.

-Q Le Baker was created by the baker, Quentin Berthonneau, whose energy and bonhomie are infectious.
+Q Le Baker was created by the Baker, Quentin Berthonneau, whose energy and bonhomie are infectious.
 Interestingly, he only uses rare and sustainable flours in his goods.
-Each item is beautifully textured and full of flavour, but their croissants are on another level.
+Each item is beautifully textured and full of flavour, but the Croissants are on another level.

-These classic French pastries are woven intricately into their famous shape, shining temptingly with a glossy glazed finish.
-They are also made with butter from St David Dairy, so you’ll be supporting another small business with every purchase.
+These classic French Pastries are woven intricately into their famous shape, shining temptingly with a glossy glazed finish.
+Furthermore, they are made with Butter from St David Dairy, so you’ll be supporting another small business with every purchase.

 Q Le Baker - Best Croissants in Melbourne